 Today I have a Collaborative Guest Post from Jessica, who wants to comment on things you should never do when visiting the UK.

-Jessica Watson has been writing for travel websites and blogs from last four years and currently, she is working along Taxi in Reading who are the best minicab service providers in Reading, United Kingdom.
+Jessica Watson has been writing for travel websites and StudyClerk blog for the last four years and currently, she is working along Taxi in Reading who are the best minicab service providers in Reading, United Kingdom.

 The United Kingdom is situated on the landmass of Europe and incorporates England, Scotland, Wales and Northern Ireland.
 The nation is a sovereign express whose capital is London.
 The majority of the United Kingdom has a populace of 63.1 million individuals, while London is home to 8.1 million individuals.
 Incredible Britain (England, Scotland, and Wales) is entirely encompassed by water, with the Atlantic Ocean on its west, the North Sea on its north, the English Channel toward the south and the Irish Sea toward the west.
 The Irish Sea interfaces Great Britain to Northern Ireland.
 The United Kingdom utilises the pound sterling as its official money through the whole nation.
 There is no official religion in the country, yet the vast majority pursues Christianity.
 The official language of the nation is English, with various distinctive vernaculars spoken all through the four nations.
 If you are visiting this beautiful land of beauty, you are fortunate but never try to do the below- listed things to stay lucky.